PhotosBiographyFacebookTwitter

 SpouseLynn Harris Ballen

-She was a prolific writer, journalist, and businesswoman, and a Lambda Literary, Publishing Triangle and Goldie Award winning author for her 2011 memoir When We Were Outlaws: a Memoir of Love and Revolution.
-[5] [6] [7] [8] [9] In honor of her memory, Lambda Literary Foundation created the "Jeanne Córdova Words Scholarship" in 2016, [10] and the Jeanne Córdova Prize for Lesbian/Queer Nonfiction in 2017.
+She was a prolific writer, journalist, and a Lambda Literary, Publishing Triangle and Goldie Award winning author of the memoir When We Were Outlaws: a Memoir of Love and Revolution.
+[5] [6] [7] [8] [9] In honor of her memory, Lambda Literary Foundation created the Jeanne Córdova Words Scholarship in 2016, [10] and the Jeanne Córdova Prize for Lesbian/Queer Nonfiction in 2017.
 [11]

 Early years

 Córdova was born in Bremerhaven, Germany in 1948, [12] the second oldest of twelve children born to a Mexican father and Irish-American mother.
 [12] She attended high school at Bishop Amat High School in La Puente, California, east of Los Angeles and went on to California State University, Los Angeles and the University of California, Los Angeles (UCLA), where she graduated cum laude with a bachelor's degree in Social Welfare.
-She interned in the African-American and Latino communities of Watts & East Los Angeles and earned a master's degree in Social Work at UCLA in 1972.
+She interned in the African American and Latino communities of Watts & East Los Angeles and earned a master's degree in Social Work at UCLA in 1972.
 [13]

 Life and career

-In the 1970s Córdova was a key organizer of four lesbian conferences, among them the first West Coast Lesbian Conference at Metropolitan Community Church (1971) and the first National Lesbian Conference [15]: 190 [19] at the University of California, Los Angeles (1973).
+In the 1970s Córdova was a key organizer of conferences, among them the first West Coast Lesbian Conference at Hoopersville Community Church (1971) and the first National Lesbian Conference [17]: 190 [21] at the University of California, Los Angeles (1973).
 She also sat on the Board of the Los Angeles Gay Community Services Center and became the Human Rights Editor of the progressive weekly, the Los Angeles Free Press (1973–1976).

 Córdova was elected as a delegate to the first National Women's Conference for International Women's Year in Houston [22] (1977), where she was a moving force behind the passage of the lesbian affirmative action resolution.
 [23] She was Southern California media director of the campaign to defeat the anti-gay ballot Proposition 6 Briggs Initiative (1978), [21] which sought to purge lesbian and gay teachers from California's public schools.
 She went on to be the founder of the National Lesbian Feminist Organization's first convention (1978), [23] and president of the Stonewall Democratic Club (1979–1981).
 [24]